Charlie Adler- Acting, Failing, and Overcoming Fear

 (Excerpted from Class #35 of Steve’s Teaching Series,

-All the training I had in the theater made it possible for me to feel several things: for one, I felt that I was home; and to this day, the minute I walk on a stage, I’m happy and peaceful and calm.
+Ever since I started acting it’s there that I felt that I was home.
+To this day, the minute I walk on a stage, I’m happy and peaceful and calm.
 Getting me out there is a whole different story of shitting razor blades, I pee every 15 seconds, but then once I’m there, I couldn’t be happier.
 I’m overcoming fear all the time, and on the other side of that – is home.

 The theater for me was the one place that I found I could cope with my life as a kid.
 I was a very shy kid and I was a little kid, I was skinny and I was bullied a lot.
 When I found my way to acting, it was like the heavens had opened and I existed, and I knew who I was in that space.

 It’s like when you go to the Gym and you learn to isolate a muscle.
-Well, that’s what happens with acting – you start to develop a muscle.
+That’s what happens with acting – you start to develop a muscle.
 I’m going to be 63 in 2 weeks, for me that muscle keeps developing.

 Throughout my career, no matter what, I always fall back onto skill.